Kolobos

-Kolobos (also known as Haunted House) is a 1999 American independent horror movie that was directed by Daniel Liatowitsch and David Todd Ocvirk.
-The film was released on September 28, 1999 through Armitage Pictures.
+Kolobos (also known as Haunted House) is a 1999 American independent slasher film that was directed by Daniel Liatowitsch and David Todd Ocvirk.
+The film was released on September 28, 1999, through Armitage Pictures.

 Plot summary

-The film cuts between scenes of a hospitalized woman (later revealed to be Kyra) who was discovered with severe facial lacerations, speaking only the word "kolobos", as well as a group of young adults who have answered a personal ad seeking people to participate in a Big Brother-esque film.
+The film cuts between scenes of a hospitalized woman who was discovered with severe facial lacerations, speaking only the word "kolobos", as well as a group of young adults who have answered a personal ad seeking people to participate in a Big Brother-esque film.
 The group is made up of the director, Carl, and five participants, the peppy Tina, actress Erica, Tom the jokester, and Gary the college dropout.
 The fifth member, Kyra, is an artist living in a group home and taking anxiety medications.

-Soon after their arrival the group members find themselves cut off from the outside world via heavy duty security shutters.
-They must also contend with deadly traps placed in the house and particularly the kitchen, where Tina was eviscerated.
-Kyra begins to experience visions of faceless doppelgangers after discovering Tina's decapitated head, as well as videos of a man cutting the skin off his face and a mysterious figure in black.
-Initially Carl is suspected to be the killer, only for this to be proven false after his body is discovered and Erica admits that the two of them were just actors hired to stir up drama.
-The true mastermind was never seen and never told them that there would be deadly traps.
-The group unsuccessfully tries to escape through the attic, which they find has also been shuttered.
-Gary is separated from the group and Kyra flees after experiencing more visions.
-She comes downstairs to discover the figure in black dragging Tom into a bathroom, where he is murdered.
-The figure then breaks through the bathroom door and knocks Kyra unconscious.
-In the attic, Tom and Erica discover several of Kyra's drawings that resemble the traps and deaths that they've seen so far.